 Examples

--- Assume that the t1 table exists.
+-- Assume that t1 is a pre-created table.

 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);